modules-guide/site/proposed-solutions.md

 There are some issues with this approach:

-* A circular problem arises: in order to accurately determine whether to parse the file as an ES module or a Node.js module, one must first parse the file looking for directive statements *(Consider that a directive may be proceeded by any number of lines of whitespace or comments.)*
+* In order to accurately determine whether to parse the file as an ES module or a Node.js module, one must first parse the file looking for directive statements.
+  *(Consider that a directive may be preceded by any number of lines of whitespace or comments.
+A directive would not be able to be reliably detected with a regular expression, and requires a full parser.)*
 * All future ES modules would have to contain `"use modules"`.

 #### 3. Magic Bytes (e.g., "js:;")